 Outside of archiving for standard requirements, the idea that data should be archived starts with administrators determining the files and data that are no longer in use and can be moved.
 The type of storage space used can be cheaper and slower, but it must be secure and available when archives need to be reviewed.
 By moving data to a lower-cost storage area, the organization can save money and allocate faster storage for more critical data.
 This process can also speed up productivity by reducing the time it takes for employees to open files and access data.

 Because the archived data is no longer in use, most administrators store it in read-only mode so that it cannot be altered.
-Creating archives in read-only mode serves to retain its integrity should it be needed in an investigation after a data breach or impropriety.
+Creating secure data archives in read-only mode serves to retain its integrity should it be needed in an investigation after a data breach or impropriety.
 It also stops attackers from changing data to hide their tracks after a compromise.

 Securing data archives is just as important as keeping it unaltered.
 Attackers know that archives have a wealth of information on organization intellectual property, internal messages, and financial data.
-These archives are a target for attackers who gain access to high-privilege network accounts or exploit vulnerabilities that give them access to archive data.
+These data archives are a target for attackers who gain access to high-privilege network accounts or exploit vulnerabilities that give them access to archive data.

 The media used to store archives is up to the organization, and the decision usually hinges on its convenience, reliability and availability.
 Organizations have traditionally used magnetic tape due to its ability to store much more data than other media, but tape devices tend to be slower.
 Still, this media is still standard for some organizations that need a low-cost way to store large amounts of data in a small space.

 Attached network drives are also common, but this media is much more expensive.
 Network storage requires the real estate to host it and expensive hardware to secure and maintain it.
 But unlike most tape systems, network drives offer secure data archives that are readily available should the organization or investigators ever need to access them.